 [RGB Backlighting, PBT Doubleshot Keycaps, Lightweight]

-Ducky is a pretty well-known brand that has got very good reputation for its high-quality Cherry MX mechanical keyboards.
+Ducky is a pretty well-known brand that has got a very good reputation for its high-quality Cherry MX mechanical keyboards.
 Here we have Ducky One 2 Mini 60% RGB Mechanical Keyboard that comes with Cherry MX Blue / Brown / Red switches.
-The keyboard uses double shot injection PBT keycaps, where the legends on the top uses double shot printing, while the side legends are laser engraved.
-The RGB lighting on the keyboard looks amazing and you can customize the RGB lighting modes using the special function (FN) key, which is also used to invoke media shortcuts, missing keys and macro recording.
-The DIP switches present on the back side of the keyboard can be used to customize some keys and settings.
+The keyboard uses double-shot injection PBT keycaps, where the legends on the top use double-shot printing, while the side legends are laser engraved.
+The RGB lighting on the keyboard looks amazing and you can customize the RGB lighting modes using the special function (Fn) key, which is also used to invoke media shortcuts, missing keys, and macro recording.
+The DIP switches present on the backside of the keyboard can be used to customize some keys and settings.

-The keyboard is well built, and has black top and white bottom that gives it a very stylish look.
-It has three level feet adjustment, and comes with a detachable USB Type-C cable with USB Type-A connector at one end.
-The keyboard is on the lighter side compared to other 60% keyboards in the segment.
+The keyboard is well built and has a black top and a white bottom that gives it a very stylish look.
+It has three level feet adjustment and comes with a detachable USB Type-C cable with USB Type-A connector at one end.
+The keyboard is on the lighter side compared to the other 60% keyboards in the segment.
 It can be used as gaming too and it supports NKRO with Anti-ghosting.
 A set of ten colorful PBT keycaps also comes included with the package.
 The keyboard works with Windows and Mac OS.
 Overall, a great 60% mechanical keyboard with RGB lighting and genuine Cherry MX switches.
-This is an all-rounder compact keyboard, and you can use this keyboard for typing, gaming and for programming purpose too.
+This is an all-rounder compact keyboard, and you can use this keyboard for typing, gaming and for programming purposes too.
 Highly Recommended by me.

 Note: You may see Akko written before the name of this keyboard, which is nothing but the name of the reseller or supplier of this keyboard located in China, and there is no difference in quality and specifications between Akko X Ducky One 2 and Ducky One 2 keyboard (non-Akko).